Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/01-working-with-genomics-data-in-R.md

 # translate to protein
 translate(a.queen)

+# find the longest consecutive string of A bases
+longestConsecutive(a.queen, "A")
 ```

 Perhaps we are interested in the GC content of each coding sequence.
 One way to compare GC content across these regions: